 Please note that a smartphone, tablet or Chromebook is insufficient to meet the needs of CHES programs.
 Where possible, it is recommended that more than one device is available if more than one student is enrolled at CHES from the same family.

-- access the internet
+- Wireless internet connectivity

-- minimum 6 hours battery life
+- All day battery life